& Commissioner of Public Works

 |Captivated by computers early in childhood, Benjamin studied Computer Engineering at Tufts University.
 Before graduating in 1999 he spent one summer in San Francisco, which was all it took to fall in love with this place.
 He worked at Teradyne, engineering tests for electronics test equipment.
 Then he dabbled in teaching and video production, and stumbled into cooperative housing.
 Now he thrives working in the cooperative movement, bicycle camping, practicing archery, photography, euphonium, and celestial navigation.|

 Since 2003, we have been lucky enough to do work we love for people whose work we admire.
-We are presently only three, but we are not in this alone.
 We are very grateful to the developers of the open-source and free software we use (including FreeBSD, Apache, MySQL, OpenSSH, Postfix, Sympa, MailScanner, SpamAssassin, Clam AntiVirus, BIND, Roundcube, PHP, nginx, and OpenSSL) without which our task would be impossible.